 18. REPAIRS AND MAINTENANCE

 18.1.
 Where applicable, LGL will attend to the day-to-day minor repairs and maintenance of the Property and its contents up to an estimated value of £300 per job (or other amount to be agreed and stated under Negotiated Terms at the end of this Agreement).
-We will always contact you for permission to proceed..
-18.2.
-Costs for such repairs and maintenance will be accumulated and invoiced to the Landlord unless we have specifically received written instructions from the Landlord regarding preferred contractors, existing guarantees/warranties or services guarantees (as requested on page 2).
+LGL will always endeavour to contact the landlord for permission to proceed.

 18.3.
-However, in emergencies and where we consider it necessary, we will act to protect the Landlord’s interests without initial consultation.
+However, in emergencies and where LGL consider it necessary will act to protect the Landlord’s interests without initial consultation.
 The Landlord will be made aware of any such works as soon as is reasonably practicable.